Solicitors specialising in Negligence Claims against the NHS

 The NHS leads the world in public healthcare.
-The valuable resource is the oldest system of its kind anywhere in the world, and one other countries have sought to emulate.
-Given the many millions of sessions of treatment the NHS provides every year – babies delivered, operations, consultations, tooth extractions and physical therapy sessions – it is impressive to know that most patients receive a high standard of care.
-Unfortunately, mistakes happen, and when they do, The Medical Negligence Experts are here to help you obtain NHS compensation.
+It is the oldest system of its kind anywhere in the world, and one other countries have sought to emulate.
+Given the millions of people the NHS treats every year, it is impressive to know that most patients receive a high standard of care.
+Unfortunately, mistakes do happen though and, when they do, The Medical Negligence Experts are here to help you obtain compensation.

 The NHS was created to provide an excellent standard of health care to everyone, not only those who can afford it.
-When you sprain your ankle, need a prescription, have to have a cavity filled, or find yourself suffering from a life-threatening illness, the NHS is there.
-People trust it to take care of them from conception to death, but a growing population and budget constraints have stretched it further than it can comfortably go.
+When you sprain your ankle, need a prescription, need emergency dental treatment or find yourself suffering from a life-threatening illness, the NHS is there.
+People trust it to take care of them from conception to death.
+However, a growing population and budget constraints have stretched it further than it can comfortably go.
 It is not fair that you should have to suffer physically or financially because of someone else’s error.
-If you have experienced illness, injury or bereavement through NHS negligence, contact The Medical Negligence Experts today to speak to an expert NHS negligence solicitor.
+If you have experienced illness, injury or bereavement through medical negligence at the hands of the NHS, contact The Medical Negligence Experts today to speak to an expert medical negligence solicitor.

 NHS Negligence is a specific type of medical negligence.
-It arises whenever a patient receives an unacceptable level of care..
+It arises whenever a patient receives an unacceptable level of care while receiving NHS treatment.

-There is such a large volume of claims made for NHS negligence that they have their own in-house legal department to handle them, called the NHS Litigation Authority.
+There is such a large volume of claims made against the NHS for different types of medical negligence that they have their own in-house legal department to handle them called NHS Resolution.

-The majority of clients we represent are those who are claiming NHS compensation for negligence.
-It is a field lawyers at The Medical Negligence Experts are particular skilled in, and we have an excellent track record in obtaining successful outcomes for our clients.
+The majority of clients we speak to are those who are looking to claim compensation from the NHS for negligence.
+It is a field the legal firms The Medical Negligence Experts work with are particularly skilled in, and they have an excellent track record in obtaining successful outcomes for their clients.

 You must meet the following criteria for your claim to be considered:

 - The doctor or caregiver acted in a way which was below what is considered an acceptable professional standard.
-This is determined by looking at your experience and whether the actions taken by your doctor or health professional would be supported by a reasonable body of clinical opinion.
-The test is called the Bolam principle, and it verifies whether your care provider“…acted in accordance with a practice accepted as proper by a responsible body of medical men skilled in that particular art”.
+This is determined by looking at your experience and whether the actions taken by the NHS doctor or other medical professional would be supported by a reasonable body of clinical opinion.
+The test is called the Bolam Principle, and it verifies whether your care provider “…acted in accordance with a practice accepted as proper by a responsible body of medical men skilled in that particular art”.

-- Your injury or illness needs to be directly linked to the failure of your health professional to uphold their duty of care.
-If there is a strong probability that you would have been injured even if the health professional had acted correctly, then your claim is unlikely to be successful.
+- Your injury or illness needs to be directly linked to the failure of the NHS medical professional to uphold their duty of care.
+If there is a strong probability that you would have been injured even if they had acted correctly, then your claim is unlikely to be successful.

-How do I know if I have a NHS negligence claim?
+How do I know if I have a negligence claim against the NHS?

 The NHS complaints procedure is designed to give you an explanation, not financial compensation.
-If you have suffered actual harm in an NHS hospital, then you are entitled to claim compensation for your injuries.
+If you have suffered actual harm while receiving NHS care, then you are entitled to claim compensation for your injuries.

 A claim may be brought against the NHS institution if: